How to Delete Unused Rows in Excel (8 Methods)

-Let’s say we have a dataset where users input Product Sale data.
-Somehow users leave unused or blank rows while entering data in the dataset as we can see in the below image.
+We have a dataset where users input Product Sale data.
+Somehow users leave unused or blank rows while entering data in the dataset as can be seen in the below image.

 Dataset-Delete Unused Rows in Excel